ACEsuit/mace/README.md

   --device=cuda \
   --seed=3
 ```
 Other options are "medium" and "large", or the path to a foundation model.
-For the latter, the model will be loaded from the path, but you will need to provide the full set of hyperparameters (hidden irreps, r_max, etc.) matching the model.
+If you want to finetune another model, the model will be loaded from the path provided `--foundation_model=$path_model`, but you will need to provide the full set of hyperparameters (hidden irreps, r_max, etc.) matching the model.

 ## Development